tc-dickson/vocab_practice/vocab_words.md

 **Garrulous** (adj): excessively talkative, especially on trivial matters<br>
 "Grammy is one who is know for her incessant *garrulous* speech and prolific gossip."<br>

+**Grandiloquent** (adj): pompous or extravagant in language, style, or manner, especially in a way that is intended to impress<br>
+"The rhetoric used in the speech was rather *grandiloquent* and achieved its purpose in impressing the audience."<br>

 **Gratuitous** (adj): uncalled for; lacking good reason; unwarranted<br>
 "The *gratuitous* use of dark humor in the movie was very upsetting to the general audience."<br>

 **Gregarious** (adj): (of a person) fond of company; sociable<br>
 "The public speaker liked his job due to his *gregarious* nature."<br>

+**Harangue** (v): to lecture (someone) at length in an aggressive and critical manner<br>
+"In his disappointment, the coach *harangued* the team due to their uncharacteristic lack of effort resulting in a victory for the other team."<br>

 **Hegemony** (n): leadership or dominance, especially by one country or social group over others<br>
 "A vassal defined by the *hegemony* of the parent country."<br>

 **Hermetic** (adj): sealed tightly<br>
 "The *hermetic* seal of the jar was essential to the longevity of the stored food."<br>

+**Heterodoxy** (n): deviation from accepted or orthodox standards or beliefs<br>
+"Change is often marked by *heterodoxy* in which the customs of the time are rejected in favor of new ways of living."<br>

 **Ignoble** (adj): not honorable in character or purpose<br>
 "We often have to overcome the *ignoble* and childish feelings of lashing out against or making fun of someone."<br>